-Fleas are actually quite closely related to flies (Diptera) and it is thought that they have evolved from a group close to flies.
+Fleas are actually quite closely related to flies (Diptera).
 Fleas feed on warm blooded animals and birds with their specially adapted mouth parts to suck blood and their saliva contains enzymes which maintains blood flowing, but also causes itchy red localized swellings.

 Their flattened shape and ability to jump high are adaptations to burrow amongst hair, feather and fur and to jump from ground level onto the body of a host.
-Human fleas (Pulex irritans) are now rare, and most flea infestation are caused by Cat and dog fleas (Ctenocephalides sp.), are 2-3 mm long and will readily bite humans.
-This is also the main reason to control fleas.
+Cat and dog fleas (Ctenocephalides sp.) are nowadays the cause of most flea problems.
+Human fleas (Pulex irritans) are now rare.

 Flea eggs, approximately 1mm long, are sticky, but inevitably fall of the host and onto bedding and carpets in the home were they will hatch about 3 days later.
 The white larvae begin feeding animal protein in the form of skin scales and blood-rich droppings from adult fleas present in dust in animal bedding and carpets.
 Larvae will pupate after 4 weeks in a quite site.
 Adult fleas emerge from pupae after a month, but the flea often remains in the cocoon, up to a year, until a suitable host stimulates it’s final exit by vibrations and carbon dioxide from breathing, to leap onto the victim.

 Fleas can carry diseases.
 Rat fleas can transmit bubonic plague (in the past).
 Also, childeren can get tape worms (Dipylidium caninum) via dog fleas, which are known to act as a vector.